 7. The Roman Forum

 If you follow this itinerary, the first look on the Roman Forum you will have it from the Capitoline Hill.
-To have even a better bird’s eye view on the ruins, you need to walk along the pedestrian road “Via Dei Fori Imperiali”.
+To have even a better bird’s eye view of the ruins, you need to walk along the pedestrian road “Via Dei Fori Imperiali”.
 This magnificent road runs from Piazza Venezia to the Colosseum and functions as a boardwalk from which you can admire both the Roman Forum and the Imperial Forum, with the Colosseum standing majestic at the bottom of the road.

 The Roman Forum is an area enclosing some of the most ancient ruins of palaces, temples, and basilicas of Rome.
 The term “basilica” before the Christian Era addressed a rectangular, covered building that usually had three naves divided by columns and was destined to assemblies, courthouses, trades, and orations.
 On the Coopculture website, which is the official seller of the tickets to this archeological area of Rome, you’ll be able to book a 1.5 hour guided tour of the site.
-When you access the site from Via Dei Fori Imperiali or from the entrance in front of the Colosseum, walk on the “Sacred Street”, that cuts the Roman Forum from East to West with a map and look at the different buildings.
+When you access the site from Via Dei Fori Imperiali or from the entrance in front of the Colosseum, walk on the “Sacred Street”, which cuts the Roman Forum from East to West with a map and look at the different buildings.